Advantages of Futures over Stocks

 In the US, the brokers and exchanges are strictly regulated by the Commodity Futures Trading Commission.
 Compared to less or unregulated exchanges, like those for crypto, CFDs or foreign forex brokers, there should be less fraud, less manipulation and less chance of a broker running away with your money.

-Remember, futures brokers are not as safe as a brokerage account or bank, in that your funds aren’t insured, but there are still rules futures brokers must follow, such as segregating customers money from working capital, etc. There have been some high profile cases of customers losing their funds, such as with MF Global and Peregrine, although MF Global’s customers eventually were paid back.
+Remember, futures brokers are not as safe as a brokerage account or bank for parking your money, in that your funds aren’t insured, but there are still rules futures brokers must follow, such as segregating customers money from working capital, etc. There have been some high profile cases of customers losing their funds, such as with MF Global and Peregrine, although MF Global’s customers eventually were paid back.

-There was some effort to create an insurance system for commodities brokers, but the industry has fought against it.
+There was some effort to create an insurance system for commodities brokers, but the industry has fought against it, due to the additional costs.

 You are not investing in a company